-Huskies weigh between 35 pounds (small females) and 60 pounds (large males).
-To maintain their athletic build, Siberian Huskies require a diet packed with meat protein.
-According to the National Research Council of the National Academies, an active Siberian Husky weighing about 50 pounds requires an average caloric intake of about 1358 calories.
-However, each individual dog’s caloric intake varies depending on activity level, metabolism, age, and weight.
+Huskies weigh between 35 – 60 pounds, females tend to be smaller than males.
+Siberian Huskies require a diet packed with meat protein.
+An active Siberian Husky weighing about 50 pounds requires an average caloric intake of about 1,358 calories.
+However, individual needs vary due to activity level, metabolism, age, and weight.
 Huskies that have been spayed/neutered require fewer calories.

 What to Feed a Siberian Husky

 Thriving off of protein and fat, a Siberian Husky should maintain a diet that includes quality sources of meat, vegetables, and fruit.
-Ideally, you should choose a dog food that contains several of the following benefits:
+Ideally, you should look for dog food with:

-Two or Three Meat Proteins – Whole meat, such as chicken, beef, fish, and lamb should be included in the first several ingredients listed.
-Protein can also come from meat meals, a concentrated form of meat in which the moisture has been removed.
+Two or Three Meat Proteins – Whole meat, such as chicken, beef, fish, and lamb should be included in the first several ingredients.
+Protein can also come from meat meals.

 Fat – Chicken fat, canola oil, and flaxseed are all healthy sources of fats and include additional health benefits.